MinnPost/minnpost-temperature-record-breaking-2012/README.md

 Data was originally scraped from the PBS site here on [ScraperWiki](https://classic.scraperwiki.com/scrapers/broken_temperature_record_from_pbs/).

-Since 2012 has passed, this has been stored locally in this repo on 2013-08-26.
+Since 2012 has passed, the scraper and data have been stored locally in this repo on 2013-08-26.

 ## Prerequisites